voize-gmbh/pytorch-lite-multiplatform/README.md

 Once you initialized the model you are ready to run inference.

-**Current inference limitations:**

-- only the `forward` method is supported, `runMethod` is not yet supported
-- all inputs of your `forward` method have to be plain tensors, no Python dictionaries, scalars, boolean flags etc.
-- only float and long tensors are supported
-- the return type of your model's `forward` must be a plain tensor of data type float

 To setup the input tensors for your model use the `FloatTensor` and `LongTensor` classes.

 ```kotlin